alexdelai/NDVI-dimist/README.md

-# Demystifying normalized difference vegetation index (NDVI) for greenness exposure assessment and policy interventions in urban greening
+# Demystifying normalized difference vegetation index (NDVI) for greenness exposure assessment and policy intervention in urban greening

 ## Acknowledgements
 Thesis project was made in collaboration with S.M.
 Labib from the Department of Human Geography and Spatial Planning at Utrecht University.